-Flowset is a Zendesk App which can control the way that agents interact with tickets.
+Flowset is an application that runs on Zendesk and it controls the way that agents interact with tickets.
 It provides guidance and control over what details are captured onto a ticket to ensure that the ticket is handled correctly.

-The client app uses the ZAF to understand the details of the ticket.
+The client app uses the Zendesk Application Framework (ZAF) to understand the details of the ticket.
 When the ticket is ready to proceed further through the process, the agent nominates what they wish to do using the sidebar app (for example, perform a transition to a new activity).
 When the ticket is submitted, the app sends additional information with the ticket updates, which is used by the Flowset server to perform the processing needed to proceed through the workflow.

 All processing of the workflow occurs on the Flowset server and consequently can happen automatically in response to changes on the ticket (for example, assigning a workflow to a new ticket automatically).
-Any updates that need to be made to the ticket to reflect the state of the workflow on the ticket are made from the server using the Zendesk REST API.
+Any updates that need to be made to the ticket to reflect the state of the workflow on the ticket are made from the server using the Zendesk REST Application Programming Interface (API) .